 How You Can Help Reduce Stigma Around Addiction

 Addiction stigma stems from a lack of education and understanding.
 While it will take some time before the paradigm on addiction will change, there are ways you can do to spread awareness and reduce the stigma around addiction:

 - Educate yourself.
 Wade through and filter out the wrong information you get from people about addiction.
 Only seek information from legitimate sources.

 - Pass it on.
 Pass on what you have learned to other people and challenge the myths and stereotypes.
 Spark a discussion to promote a discussion.

 - Examine yourself.
-Be self aware.
+Be self-aware.
 Be conscious of your attitude and the words you choose when you talk about addiction.
 Remember that words have the power to affect attitudes and perspectives.

 - Show support.
 Treat everyone with dignity and respect.
 Encourage and support.

 - See past the addiction.
 People suffering from substance abuse were once like you: they had dreams and goals and would never have thought that they’d come to this.
-See them for who they are and don’t focus on their addiction as this will encourage judgement.
+See them for who they are and don’t focus on their addiction as this will encourage judgment.